muchimi/JoystickGremlinEx/docs/usage.md

 - Activate the last mode used when the profile was last activated (this is the alternate mode).
 If this is enabled, the default mode setting is ignored.
 The first mode used will be the default mode if the mode has not been changed before.

 In addition to this, the profile itself provides actions that can switch modes.

+### Mode change event mappings

+The *Mode/Profile* device tab lets you define actions to occur when a mode is entered or exited.
+This includes when the default mode is activated on profile start.

+There is one set of mappings possible for each defined mode.

+Actions mapped to mode start and stop will behave as a joystick button with a press and release.
+The delay between press and release is defined in options as the default auto-release delay, and defaults to 250 milliseconds.

+Note: if you delete a mode, any associated mappings linked to mode enter/exit will be deleted.

 ### Profile device substitution and input order